vuejs/v2.vuejs.org/src/v2/guide/syntax.md

 ### Attributes

-Mustaches cannot be used inside HTML attributes, instead use a [v-bind directive](../api/#v-bind):
+Mustaches cannot be used inside HTML attributes.
+Instead, use a [v-bind directive](../api/#v-bind):

 ``` html
 <div v-bind:id="dynamicId"></div>
 ```

-It also works for boolean attributes - the attribute will be removed if the condition evaluates to a falsy value:
+In the case of boolean attributes, where their mere existence implies `true`, `v-bind` works a little differently.
+In this example:

 ``` html
 <button v-bind:disabled="isButtonDisabled">Button</button>
 ```

-This will be removed if the value is `null`, `undefined`, or `false`. `0` and `NaN` will still be displayed.
+If `isButtonDisabled` has the value of `null`, `undefined`, or `false`, the `disabled` attribute will not even be included in the rendered `<button>` element.

 ### Using JavaScript Expressions